California Children's Services: Funding for CCS

 For a county CCS program the funding source is a combination of appropriations from the county, state general funds and the federal government.
 California is required to spend 30% of funds from its Title V Maternal and Child Health Block Grant on children with special health care needs, thus a portion of these federal funds go to the CCS program.
 The amount of state money available for the program is determined every year through the Budget Act.
 AB 948 states that the state and county need to share the costs of providing services, such as these, to ill children.

 Funding differs among those with CCS and other sources of financial assistance.
 Seventy percent of children that are eligible for CCS are also eligible for Medi-Cal.
 In this case, the Medi-Cal program reimburses their care.
-The other 30 percent of children account for those children who are CCS only and those that have Healthy Families (considered CCS-Healthy families).
-Funding for individuals with both CCS and Healthy Families is mainly provided by the federal Title XXI, with state and county funds providing 30% of the costs.
+The other 30 percent of children account for those children who are CCS only and those that have Optional Targeted Low Income Children's Program (OTLICP) Through Medi-Cal.
+Funding for individuals with both CCS and OTLICP is mainly provided by the federal Title XXI, with state and county funds providing 30% of the costs.
 Costs for individuals with just CCS are paid between the state and counties.

-Note that Insurance Code Sections 12693.62, 12693.64, and 12693.66—which address California's Healthy Families Programstate that services that CCS authorizes for dual-eligible individuals are not covered by the Healthy Families plan.
-Healthy Families continue to pay for primary care services not pertaining to the condition that made the child CCS medically eligible.
+Note that Insurance Code Sections 12693.62, 12693.64, and 12693.66—which address California's Healthy Families Program no longer pertain specifically to Healthy Families as Healthy Families was absorbed by Medi-Cal in 2013 under the OTLICP.